Applies to: KNA, KMA, KOA, KWA

 the X.509 certificate with the related private key used by the proxy to

-authenticate itself to clients and servers (item id),
+authenticate itself to clients and servers (item id

 and the list of certification authority certificates

-(auth-cert) with the related certificate revocation lists
+) with the related certificate revocation lists

-(crl) for verification of certificates provided by peer
+) for verification of certificates provided by peer

 clients and servers.
-The verify-peer item forces the proxy to
+The verify-peer

 request and verify certificates of peers.
 If a peer does not provide